chris-gong/flopnite-ue4/README.md

 Relatively new to game development, my friends and I wanted to challenge ourselves by recreating the popular triple A game, Fortnite, in a limited time frame while having fun doing so.
 We also documented the process and posted this documentary to our [youtube channel](https://www.youtube.com/watch?v=UCyIgPcXKLQ).
 The remake was recreated using Unreal Engine 4 and Amazon Gamelift.

 ## How to build and run Fortnite Clone
-### Note that we developed this game in Windows 10 using Visual Studio 2017, so these two will be required.
+### Note that we developed this game in Windows 10 using Visual Studio 2019, so these two will be required.
+Current Unreal version: 4.22.0

 ### Step 1: Download the project
 Simply clone or download the project from here, and make sure everything is extracted (no zip files!)